Convenient Razer

 premature optimization

 On my longest experiment with linux laptops, a late-2016 Razer Blade 15”.
 Although Razer has generally linux-compatible components in their laptops, the company does not seem particularly linux-friendly.
-There is a Linux support forum, but it’s depressingly full of many people having similar problems at each other. tl;dr you need to dual-boot windows to get firmware updates.
+There is a Linux support forum, but it’s depressingly full of many people having similar problems to each other. tl;dr you need to dual-boot Windows to get firmware updates.
 Now that there are thunderbolt 3 GPU enclosures around, I would probably not bother with this headache of a GPU laptop next time (which is kind of the whole Razer thing).
 Rather I would buy an officially-supported linux laptop for my research needs, because my time is short.

 1 General